Optical Shelving: Suppressed Fluorescence: A qRule Analysis

-which is the same as Eq.\ 4 except that one of the $\gamma$ photons has been removed from the laser beam and is emitted as a florescent photon.
-The first row in \mbox{Eq.\ 6} is repeated many times to give the fluorescent period.
+which is the same as Eq.\ 4 except that one of the $\gamma$ photons has been removed from the laser beam and has become a radiated florescent photon.
+The top row in \mbox{Eq.\ 5} is repeated many times during the fluorescent period.

-The second row of Eq.\ 5 (curly brackets) is the radiationless three-state resonance.
-Probability current is `stored' there until it is released through a spontaneous decay in the third row.
-Current does not really flow into the curly brackets from the initial component.
-Rather, the first component in the curly brackets is a \emph{part of the initial component} that is caught up in the three-state resonance.
-Current flow from there to the other curly bracket components is reversible, so none of the resonance components are ready components\footnote{The nRules require that a ready component is the result of an interaction that is irreversible and discontinuous in some variable.
-The components in the curly bracket of Eq.\ 5 are discontinuous among themselves, but they are not irreversible.}.
+The bottom row of Eq.\ 5 contains the radiationless three-state resonance.
+Probability current is `stored' there until it is released through a spontaneous decay to one of the two full-reset states at the end of the that row.

-If the initial component $\gamma_n\gamma'_ma_0$ were to discharge exclusively to the first row, then it is certain that a fluorescent photon would be produced and the system would be reset.
-However, some small part of the initial component always gets caught up in the curly bracket resonance, so the initial component might become zero before a fluorescent emission.
-In that case Eq.\ 5 becomes
+Although the initial state $\gamma_n\gamma'_ma_0$ contributes to both resonances, current flows much faster into the top row than it does into the bottom row.
+Also, the top row decays more rapidly.
+This means that the system is more likely to fluorescent decay before it has a chance to fully reset.

-Current cannot go from the second to the first row in this equation, so current flow into the ready component in the first row is not sustained.
-As a result, that component becomes a \emph{phantom} as defined in Ref.\ 5.
-It can no longer be stochastically chosen because there is no longer a positive probability current flow into it.
-Therefore, Eq.\ 7 begins the dark period during which the release of a fluorescent photon is prohibited until there has been a reset by some other means.
-It is important to this argument that current cannot flow \emph{reversibly} out of the three-state resonance.
-Otherwise it would leak back into the initial component that would continue to feed the fluorescent ready state in the first row, thereby ending the dark period prematurely.
+Sooner or later the initial state contribution to the two-state resonance will become depleted before it can decay, inasmuch as part of the initial state is tied up in the three-state resonance.
+At that point Eq.
+5 becomes